Whimsy Stick

 Always end with a deliberate all-done sequence

 Drop-it cue, all-done verbal, toy away completely.
 Sessions that end mid-drive leave arousal unresolved.
 This applies to both homemade and professional use.
-For the full method, see the Flirt Pole Training Guide.
+For the full method, see the professional flirt pole training guide.

 Kevlar line, no snap-back, quick-swap lures.
-Everything a homemade build isn’t.
+Everything a homemade build is not.
 Built for daily structured sessions with small to medium dogs.

 Reinforced for working breeds and power dogs.
-8-ft radius, 3 lures included.
+8-ft radius, 3 lures included in the bundle.
 Holds up under daily use that would destroy any homemade build.

 Commonly Asked Questions